Here we answer some of the most relevant questions about caviar.

 WHAT IS MALOSSOL?

-Malossol Is a Russlan word that Ilterally translates to "little salt.
-When used to describe caviar, it refers to the idyllic salting process used to increase the shelf ide of the highly perishable fish roe.
+Malossol is a Russian word that literally translates to "little salt".
+When used to describe caviar, it refers to the idyllic salting process used to increase the shelf life of the highly perishable fish roe.
 With our products, most caviar and roe regardless of quality, are cured to the model of the malossol process.
-There are three common ways in which caviar is initially processed to increase Its shelf ilfe.
+There are three common ways in which caviar is initially processed to increase Its shelf life.
 The highest quality method is the malossol process.
-Car ar that would typically be cured as malossol, but Is second in quality due to overly ripe, soft or damaged eggs typically becomes pressed caviar.
-A step down from that Is the semi-preserved or 'salted" caviar which contains a much higher salt content to Increase the product's shelf stabfity.
-Pasteurized caviar keeps for significantly longer than non-pasteurized cavlar but the taste and texture can be negatively affected.
-Lastly, a trick In the trade permissible In the EU and not accepted in the US but is utilized is addlno Borax to caviar.
+Caviar that would typically be cured as malossol, but is second in quality due to overly ripe, soft or damaged eggs typically becomes pressed caviar.
+A step down from that is the semi-preserved or 'salted" caviar which contains a much higher salt content to increase the product's shelf stability.
+Pasteurized caviar keeps for significantly longer than non-pasteurized caviar but the taste and texture can be negatively affected.
+Lastly, a trick in the trade permissible In the EU and not accepted in the US but is utilized is adding Borax to caviar.
 We are committed to borax free caviar that is.

 WHAT ARE THE OTHER PROCESSING METHODS USED TO PRESERVE CAVIAR?